 Mormons also believe if they adhere well to their religion, they will will become gods after death, with each Mormon man having a planet and goddess wives for eternal procreation.

-A variation of this idea is also taught by some Christian preachers, that Believers are “little gods” having the power to exercise the God-kind of faith to create or call things forth into existence.
-These teachings have influenced many African Christians and they need to be scrutinised.
+A variation of this is also taught by some Christian preachers, that Believers are “little gods” having the power to exercise the God-kind of faith to create or call things forth into existence.
+Does the Bible support this idea?
+No.

 1. Psalm 82:6 “I have said, Ye are gods (elohim); and all of you are children of the most High.”

 Ps.
 82: 7 says “But you will die like men.”
 This is referring to corrupt judges or rulers condemned by God for their wickedness.
-They were “gods” not in the strictest sense but by their derived authority.
-Jesus quoted this Psalms in John 10:34-35 to unbelieving Jews to show them that if even wicked judges are called “gods” His designation as God’s Son is valid.
-He wasn’t saying His listeners or Christians were gods.
-In fact, He said to them “You are of your father the devil” (8:44).
+They were “gods,” not in the strictest sense but by their derived authority.

 3. Galatians 4:6-7 “Wherefore thou art no more a servant, but a son; and if a son, then an heir of God through Christ.”

-The prideful lie that men can become gods was the same lie Satan used to deceive Eve and its variants are preserved in many religions today, including New Age cults.
-It appeals to men’s pride and pumps them up while it demeans and dishonours God.
+The prideful lie that men can become gods was the same one Satan used to deceive Eve and its variants are preserved in many religions today, including New Age cults.
+It appeals to men’s arrogance and pumps them up, while demeaning God.